 The project had its hiccups, not least of which was battling through a mountain of red tape required to get permits to build in virgin forest at a height above the usual building limit.

 There are, in fact, two Buddha images.
-A smaller one, 12 metres high, is made of 22 tons of brass and cost eight million baht.
+A smaller one, 12 meters high, is made of 22 tons of brass and cost eight million baht.

 It is dwarfed by the giant Buddha image facing eastward toward Chalong Bay and Phang Nga Bay beyond.
-The Phra Puttamingmongkol Akenakkiri Buddha – to give it its official name – is 45 metres high and 25 metres across at the base.
+The Phra Puttamingmongkol Akenakkiri Buddha – to give it its official name – is 45 meters high and 25 meters across at the base.

 This is Phuket’s most important Buddhist temple.
 The temple is revered among Thais for its healing powers.
 The prayer hall contains the statues of three of the temples most venerated monks: Luang Por Chaem, Luang Por Chuang and Luang Por Gluam.
 However, it is Luang Por Chaem who is best known and who has given Wat Chalong its fame as a place of healing.

 In 1876, during the reign of King Rama V, there was a rebellion by the Chinese tin miners, or “Angyee”.
-Luang Por Chaem (Lord Abbott Chaem), the abbott of the monastery at the time, helped to stop the rebellion and acted as a mediator in the peace.
-The abbott was also a herbal doctor and setter of bones, and his skills were called upon to heal those wounded during the fighting.
+Luang Por Chaem (Lord Abbott Chaem), the abbot of the monastery at the time, helped to stop the rebellion and acted as a mediator in the peace.
+The abbot was also an herbal doctor and setter of bones, and his skills were called upon to heal those wounded during the fighting.

 When visiting the temple people usually go to pay respect to the statues of the venerable monks, make offerings and ask for their blessing.

-Chalong temple is just 10 minutes away from Mangosteen Resort & Ayurveda Spa.
-From Chalong Circle, take direction Wat Chalong.
+Chalong temple is just 10 minutes away from Mangosteen Ayurveda & Wellness Resort.
+Use the Underpass at Chalong Circle, direction Wat Chalong.
 You will see the entrance after 6 km on the right side.